How to version control your production machine learning models

-Machine learning is about rapid experimentation and iteration, and without keeping track of your modeling history you won’t be able to learn much.
+Machine learning (ML) is about rapid experimentation and iteration, and without keeping track of your modeling history you won’t be able to learn much.
 Versioning lets you keep track of all of your models, how well they’ve done, and what hyperparameters you used to get there.
+Versioning is also an important component of AI/ML governance.
 This post will walk through why data versioning is important, tools to get it done with, and how to version your models that go into production.

 With that in mind, here are some of the reasons why versioning is so important to machine learning projects:

 Throughout that iterative process of updating and tinkering with the different parts of your model, your accuracy on your dataset will vary accordingly.
 In order to keep track of the best models you’ve created and the associated tradeoffs, you need to have a data versioning system in practice.

 2. Failure tolerance

 When pushing new versions of models into production, they can fail for any number of reasons.
 You want to update your models to take new data into account or incorporate speed improvements, but it’s tough to be sure how they’ll perform in real time.
 If you do encounter an issue with a production model, you need to be able to revert quickly to the previous working version.

 With traditional software versioning, there are only a couple of types of files to keep track of: Your code, and your dependencies.
 With machine learning though, things are a bit more complex.
 First and foremost, you have datasets (typically not part of a normal software deployment).
 You need to keep track of what data you train and test on, and if that changes over time.

 Additionally, saving your models in most of the popular deep learning frameworks results in a file that you need to keep track of.
 Finally, models are often written in different languages and rely on multiple frameworks, which makes dependency tracking even more important.

 4. Gradual, staged deployment